benklassen77/benklassen77.github.io/work/generalvalues.md

 |	12	|	200	|	300	|	600	|
 |	14	|	225	|	350	|	700	|

+Note:

+- Steel not to be spaced less than min(500mm, 5 times slab thickness)

 ### Walls

 Horizontal